San Diego Addiction Treatment Center

 San Diego Opiate Rehab

-An addiction that requires substance abuse treatment can be one of the most tormenting issues that any individual can face.
-Once a drug or alcohol addiction has developed, the users will begin to suddenly notice that their new behavioral habits are consuming nearly all other aspects of their life.
+Opiate addiction can be one of the most tormenting issues that any individual can face.
+Once an addiction has developed, the substance abusers will begin to suddenly notice that their new behavioral habits are consuming nearly all other aspects of their life.
 Opiates, otherwise known as opioids, are part of a specific substance class designed to depress the central nervous system within the body.
 This includes inducing certain feelings causing a sense of euphoria and extreme relaxation.

 A majority of opiate users quickly form a dependency on drug abuse because of the pleasurable and desirable effects this type of substance can cause.
 There are now a variety of different opiate types that an individual can become addicted to, including prescription opioids.
 These types have most commonly been seen to be:

-The case managers and addiction specialists at our San Diego treatment facilities are highly trained individuals that practice evidence-based methods.
+The case managers and addiction specialists at our San Diego Rehab Centers are highly trained individuals that practice evidence-based methods.
 These methods are tested and proven to combat withdrawal symptoms as well as teach a variety of relapse prevention techniques.

 Opiate Addiction Recovery